-- Soprano and Gravel: Though unlike other examples, the clean vocals are generally anything but melodic, however, Dave's clean vocals can go into a particularly operatic soaring sound.
-Particularly here on "When The Lion Devours Both Dragon And Child".
+- Soprano and Gravel: Though unlike most other examples, the clean vocals are generally anything but melodic.
+Despite this, Dave's clean vocals can go into a particularly operatic soaring sound, like here on "When The Lion Devours Both Dragon And Child".

 - Viewers Are Geniuses: The band never publish their lyrics, except for one instance with the song "Tod Huetet Uebel".
-This leaves the fans to pick apart the lyrics themselves, note that the vocals consist of almost constant Indecipherable Lyrics taken Up to Eleven, however somebody transcribed "Forging Towards The Sunset" and got this, follow on with it.
+This leaves the fans to pick apart the lyrics themselves, the almost constant Indecipherable Lyrics taken Up to Eleven be damned.